hard-nett/docs/developing/dapps/get_started/cosmwasm-testnet-manual.md

 #### increment

-In the Write Contract section, type `increment` messages and the OSMO to pay and click the `Execute Contract` button to execute the transaction.
+In the Write Contract section, type `increment` messages and the PERSY to pay and click the `Execute Contract` button to execute the transaction.

 ![](https://user-images.githubusercontent.com/70956926/172300637-bb29452d-1d23-4c30-8cbb-d72f358b490e.png)